Crisis Grants

-You can only apply for a Crisis Grant through your local council.
-Find your local council to apply.
+To apply for a Crisis Grant you should contact your local council.
 You cannot apply through the Scottish Government.

-A Crisis Grant can be given to cover the costs of an emergency.
+You can get a Crisis Grant to cover the costs of an emergency.

 - there's a fire or flood at home